satansdeer/satansdeer.github.com/src/pages/posts/starting-with-jsx/index.md

 ## Using Custom Components

 You can define your own components.
 There is one important rule though.
 Your custom component names **should always start with capital letter**.

+This is due to the fact that React determines if it should use custom component refence or html tag depending on the first letter of the tag name.
+If it's capital letter - it will use custom component reference, otherwise - html element.

 There are mainly two ways of defining a component in react: using class or using a function.